Teresa Bryant

-Teresa Bryant (also Morton) is a fictional character from the British ITV soap opera Coronation Street.
-Played by Karen Henthorn.
+Teresa Bryant is a fictional character from the British ITV soap opera Coronation Street, played by Karen Henthorn.
 The character first appeared onscreen during the episode airing on 28 March 2007.
 She made her final appearance on 14 May 2010, when she leaves Weatherfield after a failed relationship with Lloyd Mullaney (Craig Charles).

 Development

-Covering Teresa's interference with Jerry's medication, msn.co.uk described her as "evil".
+Covering Teresa's interference with Jerry's medication, MSN described her as "evil".
 Henthorn, however, has refuted this aspect of her character, stating that "Teresa's far too wrapped up in herself to think through the consequences of what she's doing, because that would mean she'd have to take some responsibility for her actions!
 But she does not mean any real harm – she's just buying herself more time."
 Expanding on this, she added; "It's interesting to play Teresa this way, because – believe it or not – she does actually care for Jerry, and does not like the fact that she's making him ill.
 She's still being selfish though.
 I've never been a baddie before, so it's fantastic bringing Teresa to life.
 I think of her more as confused and a bit lost than evil – but she's playing a dangerous game, messing with Jerry's health like this..."

 In an interview with ITV publicity, Henthorn spoke at length of her character saying: "Teresa is an opportunist, a survivor, and resourceful.
 What I like about her is that she does not give a stuff, but she does care what people think about her, but really her mouth just gets carried away with itself and she does not think and she just says how she feels."
 She also spoke about her character's treatment of her children stating: "She's very manipulative; she's a free spirit and she does not really care about her kids.
 She never wanted them.
 She's an old clubber, she's an old soak, they get in her way – oh, unless of course she can gets something out of them.
 Which is like a free flat, some food or a job off her son, but she's a terrible mother, she's terrible.
 It's great playing a terrible mother."
 Defending Bryant after a newspaper slammed the character she said: "I once read in a newspaper that she is an intoxicated harpy, but I think she is a bundle of fun.
 But then I would!
 I absolutely love her to bits, But then I wouldn't want to be her friend."